WakiMak/trentent.github.io-forked/_posts/2015-04-09-install-64bit-windows-os-7-on-older-64bit-macs-2007-32bit-efi-white-macbook.md

 tags:
   - Uncategorized
 ---
-When working at HP I came up with a Windows Vista restore/install solution that worked using Windows PE for both 32bit and 64bit architectures. Â A few years ago, I tried the same solution against my 2007 White MacBook, and, lo and behold, I was able to install 64bit Windows 7 on my MacBook. Â I didn't have the time to document it as it was just for curiosity, but I am doing so here now because I am repurposing my MacBook as a 3D Printer server.
+When working at HP I came up with a Windows Vista restore/install solution that worked using Windows PE for both 32bit and 64bit architectures.
+A few years ago, I tried the same solution against my 2007 White MacBook, and, lo and behold, I was able to install 64bit Windows 7 on my MacBook.
+I didn't have the time to document it as it was just for curiosity, but I am doing so here now because I am repurposing my MacBook as a 3D Printer server.

-To start, you need a 32bit Windows install on DVD and the version of Windows you want to install on a USB key (or another DVD). Â This is because the MacBook will not DVD boot off of a 64bit install, or the USB key.
+To start, you need a 32bit Windows install on DVD and the version of Windows you want to install on a USB key (or another DVD).
+This is because the MacBook will not DVD boot off of a 64bit install, or the USB key.

 1) Boot off the 32bit install DVD.

 2) Shift-F10 into a command prompt.

-3) Format your hard drive/partition. Â Make sure you only have 1 partition. Â You may need to use diskpart, whenever I used the Windows Setup it created 2 partitions which causes 0xc000000f errors on startup because the BCD file is configured to look for [boot]pathtowim which doesn't reside on the boot drive.
+3) Format your hard drive/partition.
+Make sure you only have 1 partition.
+You may need to use diskpart, whenever I used the Windows Setup it created 2 partitions which causes 0xc000000f errors on startup because the BCD file is configured to look for [boot]pathtowim which doesn't reside on the boot drive.

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://1.bp.blogspot.com/-DN0CuLfAyPk/VScDRzkbg8I/AAAAAAAAAxQ/E-hTLNluoek/s1600/FullSizeRender.jpg"><img src="http://1.bp.blogspot.com/-DN0CuLfAyPk/VScDRzkbg8I/AAAAAAAAAxQ/E-hTLNluoek/s1600/FullSizeRender.jpg" width="320" height="240" border="0" /></a>
 </div>

-4) Â Robocopy everything from the DVD to the HDD.
+4)  Robocopy everything from the DVD to the HDD.
 (My DVD drive came up as E:)
 Robocopy E:\ C:\ /MIR

 <div style="clear: both; text-align: center;">